lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To go to a specific url in the address bar you can type it in the the main bar in the middle.

 To zoom in if you find the text on a web page to small press control + +.
 If you want to zoom out on the text or pictures press control + -.
+To reset to the original zoom press control + 0.

 Version
 ----------